bedops/bedops/docs/content/reference/file-management/conversion/vcf2bed.rst

 Usage
 =====

 The ``vcf2bed`` script parses VCF from standard input and prints sorted BED to standard output.
-The ``vcf2starch`` script uses an extra step to parse GTF to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.
+The ``vcf2starch`` script uses an extra step to parse VCF to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
 If you do not want to sort converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.